 - How do you go about…… ? (whatever the results you get)

 You also need to know how to handle the follow-up.
 Yes, you can go on forever about the amazing results you get for other people and blah blah blah.
 Always remember, they are not interested in you – they are interested in what you can do for them!

 If you are in a social setting or a networking event, it is not appropriate to rattle on and on about what you do.
 What you are looking to archive above and beyond anything else is a connection with that person.
 You want to build rapport and ask for their business card.
 What this does, is open the door for further discussion in a more appropriate environment.
 You could respond by saying;

-“Would you mind giving me your business card.
-I’ll give you call next week to arrange a meeting over coffee where we can chat more about what your needs are.”
+“Would you mind giving me your business card?
+I’ll give you a call next week to arrange a meeting over coffee where we can chat more about what your needs are.”

 “I have some great information that might help you with that (problem or opportunity) I’ll email you the link when I get to the office in the morning.”